Colex317/Project-4-Group-7_Diabetes_Prediction/README.md

 ## Modeling Techniques Utilized

+Different models were used to estimate the likelihood of a patient developing diabetes.
+By analyzing the features (gender, age, hypertension, heart disease, smoking history, BMI, HbA1c levels, and blood glucose levels), the models aid in predicting whether an individual is at risk for diabetes.

 1. Logistic Regression
 2. Decision Tree
 3. Random Forest
 4. Support Vector Machine
 5. Deep Learning

 <br>

 ## Logistic Regression

 Logistic regression is a predictive analysis that estimates/models the probability of an event occurring based on a given dataset.
 This dataset contains both independent variables, or predictors, and their corresponding dependent variables, or responses.
-In the context of our diabetes prediction project, logistic regression was used to estimate the likelihood of a patient developing diabetes.
-By analyzing the features (gender, age, hypertension, heart disease, smoking history, BMI, HbA1c levels, and blood glucose levels), logistic regression can help us predict whether an individual is at risk for diabetes.

 1. [Logistic Regression Model (using the label and ordinal encoding dataset)](https://github.com/Colex317/Project-4-Group-7_Diabetes_Prediction/blob/main/diabetes_prediction_logistic_regression_label_encoding.ipynb)
 2. [Logistic Regression Model (using the One-Hot Encoding and StandardScaler dataset)](https://github.com/Colex317/Project-4-Group-7_Diabetes_Prediction/blob/main/diabetes_prediction_logistic_regression_one_hot_encoding.ipynb)